1500 S.W. 10th Ave.

 The legislature has adopted statutory forms for both the living will and durable power of attorney.
 These can be found in the Kansas Statutes, which are available in many public libraries.
 The living will is at K.S.A.
 65-18, 103 (Volume 5, pages 264-65 of the Kansas Statutes Annotated).
 The durable power of attorney for health care decisions is at K.S.A.
 58-632 (Volume 4-4A Supplement to Kansas Statutes Annotated).
-Copies are also available in kiosks throughout the hospital.
+Copies are also available at the Stormont-Vail HealthWise Clinic or in kiosks throughout the hospital.

 In addition, an attorney can draft a document, which specifically incorporates your wishes.
 Take time to consider all the possibilities and seek competent advice so the documents you develop meet your special needs.

 Once I have the documents, what do I do?

 Even as you draft the documents you should talk about your values and wishes with your physician(s), anyone you will appoint as an agent or alternate agent, and those who are close to you.
 You should give a copy of the documents to all of your physicians, your agent, and your family or friends.
 If you retain the originals, tell someone where the papers can be found.
 Place the original in a secure place, which someone can access without court intervention.

 You can also include additional instructions to specify certain procedures or treatments that you wish to receive, to refuse, or limit in some way.

 What are Stormont-Vail’s policies regarding living wills and durable power of attorney?